ucb-152/lab6/README.md

 Hi <YOUR GITHUB USERNAME>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-Finally, clone the repository your created eariler on GitHub Classroom, and add this repo as a skeleton remote so you can get the template code (replace <USERNAME> with your GitHub username that created classroom repository).
+Finally, clone the repository you created earlier on GitHub Classroom and add this repo as a skeleton remote so you can get the template code (replace <USERNAME> with your GitHub username that created the classroom repository).
 ```bash
 git clone git@github.com:ucb-152/lab6-<USERNAME>.git
 cd lab6-<USERNAME>